Mayday (Taiwanese band): 2017–2018: Life world tour and 20th anniversary

-At the 28th Golden Melody Awards, Mayday was nominated for 7 awards, including Best Band, Best Composer, and Song of the Year.
+At the 28th Golden Melody Awards, Mayday was nominated for seven awards, including Best Band, Best Composer, and Song of the Year.
 In the end, the band took away awards for Best Mandarin Album and Best Lyricist (Ashin).
-Mayday’s Life world tour, the band’s 10th large-scale concert tour, kicked off on 18 March 2017 with 4 consecutive shows at the Kaohsiung National Stadium, drawing a crowd of over 200,000 fans.
+Mayday's Life world tour, the band's tenth large-scale concert tour, kicked off on 18 March 2017 with four consecutive shows at the Kaohsiung National Stadium, drawing a crowd of over 200,000 fans.
 On 29 March 2017, Mayday celebrated their 20th anniversary with a free outdoor concert in Taipei and a worldwide livestream of the show.
 Over 35,000 fans were in attendance, while millions more watched a free livestream of the concert.
-The tour began in Hong Kong and China before continuing to Southeast Asia, North America, and returning to Asia.
-The 4th leg of the Life tour brought the band to Europe, where they held two shows, before further dates in East Asia.
+The tour began in Hong Kong and China before continuing to Southeast Asia, North America, and returning to East Asia.
+The fourth leg of the Life tour brought the band to Europe, where they held two shows, before further dates in East Asia.

 On 5 May 2018, they released a single named "I Will Carry You", a theme song for Android game, Honor of Kings.
-Leg 6 of the tour brought Mayday to Oceania, where they performed three shows in Melbourne, Sydney and Auckland in September 2018.
+Leg 6 of the tour brought Mayday to Oceania, where they performed three shows in Melbourne, Sydney, and Auckland in September 2018.
 On 6 October 2018, the band performed in Bangkok, Thailand for the first time.
-The final leg of the tour brought them back to Taiwan, as they held 10 consecutive shows at the Taichung Intercontinental Baseball Stadium in Taichung, Taiwan to round up the tour.
+The final leg of the tour brought them back to Taiwan, where they held ten consecutive shows at the Taichung Intercontinental Baseball Stadium in Taichung, Taiwan to round up the tour.
 The Life world tour visited 55 cities and comprised a total of 122 shows.
-It is the largest scaled tour the band has held to date, attracting more than 4.15 million attendees.
-The tour grossed around USD$333.33 million.
+It is the largest tour the band has held to date, attracting more than 4.15 million attendees.
+The tour grossed around USD$333 million.
 The 3D concert film Mayday LiFE was released on 24 May 2019.
 It comprised scenes from the 122 concerts of the Life world tour, and was the third 3D concert film by the band thus far.